BACnet Development Kit

 There are BACnet testing facilities that can provide pre-testing, such as Polarsoft or BACnet Interoperability Testing Services

-Question: Where is the BACnet Development Kit built and assembled?
+Question: Where is the BACnet MS/TP Development Kit built and assembled?

-Answer: The first set of BACnet Development Kit circuit boards were fabricated by Advanced Circuits and assembled and soldered by Steve in his basement with parts from Digikey and Mouser.
-That process took a lot of time, so we found a good manufacturing partner.
-All BACnet Development Kits are currently manufactured by Temco Controls.
+Answer: The BACnet Development Kit circuit boards were fabricated by PCB-Pool and assembled and soldered by Steve in his basement with parts from Digikey and Mouser.

 *Atmel and ATMega are all registered trademarks of the Atmel Corporation.